I categorised all 312 DILR questions from CAT 2021-2025. Tables alone are 20% of the section.

 1. Tables dominate more than any other single format.

-72 questions in 5 years — 23% of all DILR.
-Practise reading complex tables fast: multi-row, multi-column data with conditions layered in.
-This is where time is won and lost in the section.
+61 questions in 5 years, 20% of all DILR.
+Practise reading complex tables fast: multi-row, multi-column data with conditions.
+This is where time is won and lost.

-2. Scatter Plots are a real format now.
+2. Scatter Plots are a permanent feature now.

-13 questions since 2021 — roughly 1 per slot.
-Most older mock tests don't include scatter plot sets.
+13 questions since 2021, roughly 1 per slot.
+Most older mock tests do not include scatter plot sets.
 If your mocks are pre-2021, this is a genuine blind spot.

 Suggested time allocation (100 hours for DILR)